-Since 2004 we've been serving the people of West Sussex and we've helped hundreds of clients sell their homes due to a divorce or separation.
+The team at Kingshills have collectively been serving the people of South Buckinghamshire for over 100 years.
+We've helped hundreds of clients who are selling due to a divorce or separation.

 Our experience means we know just how emotional, stressful, and draining this period can be for people.